jim1756999/XRWM/README.md

 <h1 align="center">THE AKANE RWM</h1>
 <p align="center"><img src="https://github.com/Miustone/akane/blob/master/akane.png"></p>

-* Editor's note: Rebranding in Progress. <br />
+* Editor's Note: Rebranding in Progress

 <div align="center">
-<h3> AKANE RWM DESCRIPTION </h3>
+<h5>AKANE RWM DESCRIPTION</h5>

-  Before starting off, note this: <br />
+<h3>  Before starting off, note this: </h3>
       Akane is not a Mod, Module or a ROM.
 It's a RWM, an Read-Write-Memory Package which works as optimization on ROMs. <br />

       This Project is aiming on the higest possible Quality in all Edges of a Android OS.
 Based on Years of research, testing and balancing.
       RWM is an Extension which can be installed on top of any ROM running on Xiaomi Devices.
 MIUI or AOSP, Your Choice!
 Select Your Favorite ROM, flash it together with the Akane RWM and give Your Device a complete overhaul under the UI.
 We don't give You fancy UI Features or Toggles.
       We optimize Your Favorite ROM with Your beloved UI and we will take care of the Quality behind the Scenes.
 You will also explore extra functions in the Settings of Your ROMs and Apps, a better overall Audio In-/Output Quality on all Sources, better Connectivity over all Connections, unlocked Device and Android Features, a absolutely fluid and performant OS and so much more.
 The List is growing nonstop, and there is always on thing in Mind:  QUALITY
 </div>

 ##      AKANE RWM FEATURES